Treatment for GBS

 These symptoms may be indicative of Group B streptococcal infection or other conditions.
 If your baby shows any of these symptoms, contact your GP immediately.

-If you cannot get hold of your GP or midwife at once, dial 999 for an ambulance or take your baby to the nearest hospital A&E department.
+If you cannot get hold of your GP or midwife straight away, dial 999 for an ambulance or take your baby o the nearest hospital emergency department.

 Screening for GBS

-In Northern Ireland as in the rest of the UK, routine testing for GBS in pregnancy is not currently recommended because there is insufficient evidence to support it.
+In Northern Ireland routine testing for GBS in pregnancy is not currently recommended because there is insufficient evidence to support it.
 This position is kept under regular review.

 If you are concerned about GBS, discuss it with your doctor or midwife.